 A single cream dilute has a 50% chance of passing cream to its offspring.

-A double cream dilute has 100% chance of passing cream to its offspring.
+A double cream dilute has a 100% chance of passing cream to its offspring.

 With this knowledge in mind, breeders can predict the outcomes of the planned matings and have more chances of producing the desired coat color for the offspring.